No. 1 The festival has only one name? No!

 During the Yuan Dynasty (1280-1376) when the Mongols ruled over the Han people, moon cakes, which were unpopular among Mongolians, served as the perfect vehicle for hiding and passing secret missives for Han people’s army to overthrow the Mongolian rule.

 In ancient times, apart from the Double Seventh Festival, Mid-Autumn Festival is considered as the other Valentine’s Day.
-It was rooted in a legend of the Old Man in the Moon, a kind of Chinese cupid.
+It was rooted in a legend of the Old Man, a kind of Chinese cupid.
 On the Mid-Autumn Festival, the old man tied a red cord between a couple who was fated to marry and live happily forever.

 No. 4 Full Moon: Does not definitely occur on Mid-Autumn Festival